matomo-org/developer-documentation/docs/3.x/extending-database.md

 ```

 The database migration factory (`$this->migration->db`) gives you lots of different option for performing a database migration
 and does all the complicated work for you.
-For example you can add columns, remove columns, change columns, change keys,
+For example, you can add columns, remove columns, change columns, change keys,
 add new tables, and you can even perform custom SQL during a migration.
 For a list of all available migrations have a look at the
 [DB Migration Factory API-Reference](/api-reference/Piwik/Updater/Migration/Db/Factory).

 If you want to perform any other operations unrelated to the MySQL database when your plugin is updated, you can do this within
 the `doUpdate` method.

 ## Learn more

 Learn more about the Piwik Analytics database structure and tables in the [Database schema reference](/guides/persistence-and-the-mysql-backend).